langchain-ai/agentevals/README.md

 #### Trajectory LLM-as-judge

 The LLM-as-judge trajectory evaluator that uses an LLM to evaluate the trajectory.
-Unlike the other trajectory evaluators, it doesn't require a reference trajectory, and supports
+Unlike the trajectory match evaluators, it doesn't require a reference trajectory.
+Here's an example:
-This allows for more flexibility in the trajectory comparison:

 <details open>
 <summary>Python</summary>